Satellite conjunction analysis and the false confidence theorem: The False Confidence Theorem

 \subsection{Definition of False Confidence}

-Strictly speaking, one could characterize any confidence or belief assigned to a false proposition as ``false confidence.''
-However, since the whole point of statistical inference is that one does not know {\em a priori} the exact true value of the parameter being inferred, it is to be expected that, in the course of any given inference, some false propositions will be assigned some amount of belief.
-The problem described in Sections~\ref{subsect:satellite.false}-\ref{subsect:satellite.pursuing} is more severe: There are fixed false propositions that are guaranteed or nearly guaranteed to be assigned a high belief value.
+Strictly speaking, one could characterize any confidence or belief or epistemic probability assigned to a false proposition as ``false confidence.''
+However, the whole point of statistical inference is that one does not know, at the outset, the exact true value of the parameter being inferred.
+So, it is to be expected that, in the course of any given inference, some false propositions will be assigned some amount of belief.
+The problem described in Sections~\ref{subsect:satellite.false}-\ref{subsect:satellite.pursuing} is more severe: There is a fixed proposition of practical interest that is guaranteed or nearly guaranteed to be assigned a large epistemic probability, regardless of whether or not it is true.

-This suggests a formal definition for false confidence.
-An inferential method can formally be said to suffer from {\em false confidence} if, for any arbitrarily specified fixed level of belief and probability of assignment, short of unity, there is at least one false proposition to which the method will have at least the prescribed probability of assigning at least the prescribed level of belief.
-Next we show that most epistemic probability distributions used in practice suffer from false confidence.
-In other words, a procedure that draws inferences based on an additive belief function leads to ``systematically misleading conclusions'' and, hence, is ``unacceptable'' \cite{reid2015some}.